suit-wg/suit-mti/draft-ietf-suit-mti.md

 # Security Considerations {#security}

-Payload encryption is predominantly to protect user data, such as personalisation data, in transit ({{RFC8890}}).
-It can also serve to protect Intellectual Property in transit.
+Payload encryption is often used to protect Intellectual Property (IP) and Personally Identifying Information (PII) in transit.
+The primary function of payload in SUIT is to act as a defense against passive IP and PII snooping.
+By encrypting payloads, confidential IP and PII can be protected during distribution.
+However, payload encryption of firmware or software updates of a commodity device is not a cybersecurity defense against targetted attacks on that device.

 ## Payload encryption as a cybersecurity defense